The Financial Aid Handbook offers policies and guidelines for student financial aid at the University of Mount Union.

 - Cumulative GPA (see handbook for minimum GPA requirements per credit hours attempted)

 - Maximum Timeframe (must complete degree within 150% of the published length of the program)

-The Office of Student Financial Services will review the SAP standards of each student at the end of the spring semester.
+The Office of Student Financial Aid will review the SAP standards of each student at the end of the spring semester.
 Students will be notified if/when they are not meeting the standard(s).
 Information concerning the appeal process will be included.
-Details about the SAP policy can be found in the University’s catalog.
+For more information on the Satisfactory Academic Progress, please review the University policy.

 Students are required to notify the Office of Student Financial Aid when an outside scholarship is received.
 A copy of the scholarship award letter, certificate, or check can serve as notification of this award.
 Students can now self-report their outside scholarships through Colleague self-service.
 If any adjustment to the aid award must be made, loans and employment will be reduced before any need-based awards.